What is the Food $ense Nutrition Education Program (also known as SNAP-Ed)?

 In 1992, Food $ense received its first funding which was utilized by seven states to promote nutrition to food stamp participants and eligibles.
 By 2003, 49 states were participating and aiding thousands of individuals and families.
 Although mothers and children are those primarily targeted by Food $ense, the program also caters to the elderly, those with developmental disabilities, and youth.

 The aim of Food $ense is to provide education to food stamp recipients and/or food stamp eligibles to promote healthy eating and an active lifestyle.
-The need for the program is evident with the overall increase in disease in the United States, particularly among those individuals from low-income backgrounds who have a higher propensity for disease because of the poor nutrition associated with low income.
+The need for the program is evident with the overall increase in diabetes in the United States, particularly among those individuals from low-income backgrounds who have a higher propensity for diabetes because of the poor nutrition associated with low income.
 In fact, 2/3 of food stamp participating households have health problems related to sodium consumption and being overweight.